DIR-LAB/deep-batch-scheduler/README.md

 </figure>
 We use the average to produce the performance tables in the paper.

+## Reproduce Results in Paper

-And we provide a script and trained models to reproduce the performance tables in the paper.
+We provide the script and several trained models to help reproduce the key results shown in the paper, particularly Table V and Table VI.

-For the average bounded slowdown performance table:
+### Results of Scheduling Towards average bounded slowdown
 ```shell script
 python make_table_script.py --score_type "bsld"
 ```

-For the resource utilization performance table:
+### Results of Scheduling Towards resource utilization
 ```shell script
 python make_table_script.py --score_type "utilization"
 ```